tendermint/atom_one/PROPOSAL.md

 complete, during which time proposals in conflict with the spirit of ATOM ONE should be rejected.

+A 2/3rd majority is vote where more than 2/3rd of all participating staked atoms voted YES and the vote is above the current governance quorum value.

 The spirit of ATOM ONE are as follows:

  * Any proposal to inflate the amount of ATOMs beyond the default inflation